 If you don’t want to fork out a subscription, but you still like to watch content in this way, there are also some free players out there, such as:

 - The RTÉ Player, which lets you catch up on all of the latest TV programmes from RTÉ 1 & 2, RTÉjr, and RTÉ News Now, as well as watching these channels live on your preferred device.
 You can also catch up on entire series of the likes of Dancing With the Stars and there’s some exclusive content on the Player, too.

-- The TV3 Player, which allows you to watch TV3, 3e and be3 live, as well as giving you access to look back on the shows you’ve missed over the last while.
+- The Virgin Media Player, which allows you to watch Virgin Media One, Two and Three live, as well as giving you access to look back on the shows you’ve missed over the last while.
 There is also a decent library of binge-worthy content, such as over 100 episodes of Red Rock.